 The amendments are effective for annual periods beginning on or after January 1, 2020 and are required to be applied prospectively.
 Earlier application is permitted.
-The Company does not expect any significant impact from adoption of this standard on its consolidated financial statements.
+The adoption of this new amendments did not have significant impact on the Company's financial statements.